New York says UNGA delegates must be vaccinated, angering Russia | ExBulletin

 Participants also need to be vaccinated if they want to eat or exercise indoors, the letter adds.

-More than 100 leaders, including US President Joe Biden, Brazilian Jair Bolsonaro, Turkish President Recep Tayyip Erdogan and British Prime Minister Boris Johnson, have announced their intention to attend in person.
+More than 100 executives, including US President Joe Biden, Brazilian Jair Bolsonaro, Turkish President Recep Tayyip Erdogan and UK Prime Minister Boris Johnson, have announced that they plan to attend in person.

 Bolsonaro, who had the virus last year, said he would be the “last Brazilian” to be vaccinated.